yatish27/linkedin-scraper/README.md

 The gem also comes with a binary and can be used from the command line to get a json response of the scraped data.
 It takes the url as the first argument.
+If the last argument is true it will fetch the company details for each company

     linkedin-scraper http://www.linkedin.com/in/jeffweiner08 127.0.0.1 3128 username password

+    linkedin-scraper http://www.linkedin.com/in/jeffweiner08 127.0.0.1 3128 username password true

 ## Contributing